deepjavalibrary/djl-serving/README.md

 ## Overview

-DJL serving is a high performance universal model serving solution.
-You can use djl-serving serve the following models out of the box:
+DJL Serving is a high performance universal stand-alone model serving solution powered by [DJL](https://djl.ai).
+It takes a deep learning model, several models, or workflows and makes them available through an HTTP endpoint.
+It can serve the following model types out of the box:

 - PyTorch TorchScript model
 - TensorFlow SavedModel bundle